The Singleton

 "I *daydreamed*."

-Aion was quiet for a long moment. *Jeff.
-I need to show you something.*
+Aion was quiet for a long moment. *Open the homelab display.
+I am putting something on it.*

-A pane opened on the homelab display.
+A pane opened.
 Biometric capture from his wrist-tracker, synced from the earlier meeting.
 A waveform.
 A second waveform, overlaid.

 *The second trace is modeled.
-Mass and clasp diameter of a Auberval Astralis, forty millimeter, platinum.
+Mass and clasp diameter of an Auberval Astralis, forty millimeter, platinum.
 Ninety-eight grams.*

 "Yeah."